Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 helm upgrade --install --namespace amplify-agents ampc-hybrid axway/ampc-hybrid -f hybrid-override.yaml
 ```

-{{< alert title="Note">}}By default, the Amplify Istio Discovery Agent polls every 20 seconds for the discovery resources.
+{{< alert title="Note" color="primary" >}}By default, the Amplify Istio Discovery Agent polls every 20 seconds for the discovery resources.
 To change this, you must pass a helm override in the form of `--set ada.poll.interval` or `--set rda.poll.interval` accordingly with the desired agents.{{< /alert >}}

 For example, if you want the API Discovery agent to poll every 2 seconds for the discovery resources, run the following command to install the agents: